 Dan Graham

-Dan Graham (March 31, 1942 – February 19, 2022) was an American visual artist, writer, and curator in the writer-artist tradition.
+Dan Graham was an American visual artist, writer, and curator known for his exploration of various mediums.

 Biography of Dan Graham

-Dan Graham's art style
+Dan Graham's Famous Works

 The information on this page was automatically generated from open sources on the Internet.
 If you are the owner, its representative, or the person to whom this information relates and you wish to edit it – you may claim your ownership by contacting us and learn how it works for Artists.